Close

 Who is Eligible to Register for VAT?

-Any individual or business entity earning an annual turnover of more than ₹5 lakhs through the supply of goods and services is required to register for Value Added Tax payment.
-VAT, a consumption tax, is levied at different stages of the sale of goods and services.
+Any individual or business entity earning an annual turnover of more than ₹5 lakhs through the supply of goods and services is required to register for VAT payment.
+VAT, a consumption tax, is levied at different stages of selling goods and services.

 How is VAT Different from Sales Tax?